 I have found cousins, so question 2 is answered with a resounding YES.

-As of today, 6/4/18, I am getting started on some clues for question 3 and question 1 remains a mystery.
+As of today, 10/29/19, I have narrowed in on a set of 3 brothers as my possible maternal grandfather and question 1 remains a mystery.

 Along the way I have attended DNA conferences, listened to many DNA webinars and presentations, and slowly learned some methods for weeding through those hundreds of DNA matches that once appeared so daunting!